Organizations looking to improve employee and customer experience should consider implementing a paperless onboarding system. Here are the pros and...

 FileInvite’s secure document collection and client portal platform can ease pain points across your onboarding process.
 Using FileInvite, new hires and clients can upload requested documents via secure channels to a single repository, while using the device of their choice– laptop, mobile, or tablet.

-To experience these benefits for yourself, sign up for a free trial of FileInvite.
+To experience these benefits for yourself, try FileInvite for free.